Need A Same-Day Emergency Appointment? Contact Us Now!

 Bitten Lip or Tongue

-Object Caught In Teeth
+Object Caught in Teeth

 Broken, Chipped, or Fractured Tooth